 In the past few years additional techniques of selection have been introduced which use high-tech methods to test embryos for genetic and chromosomal information called Preimplantation Genetic Testing for Aneuploidy (PGT-A).
 This technique should be considered for women in their late thirties and early forties, especially if they have had unsuccessful IVF treatment or miscarriage.Read more

 Preimplantation genetic testing for monogenetic disease (PGT-M) is for women and couples who wish to avoid the risk of having a child with a genetic disease.
 PGT-M has revolutionised the prospects of parenthood for couples who are known carriers of, for example, the cystic fibrosis gene mutation.Read more

-Pioneered by only a handful of top clinics world-wide so far, One by One IVF is an innovative, new approach to assisted reproduction that involves freezing all embryos in an IVF cycle and transferring after thawing ‘one-by-one’ in later non-stimulated cycles.
+Pioneered by only a handful of top clinics world-wide so far, IVF Select is an innovative, new approach to assisted reproduction that involves freezing all embryos in an IVF cycle and transferring after thawing one at a time in later non-stimulated cycles.
 Prior to freezing, embryos are screened using the technique of ‘next generation sequencing’ by testing embryos for unbalanced chromosomes.Read more